victorhazbun/minesweeper/README.md

 * Navigate to localhost:3000

+## Specs

+`$ bundle exec rspec`

+## Coverage

+`$ open coverage/index.html`

 ## Decisions taken

 - JWT for authentication since this API could be used on mobile, desktop apps, etc.
 - Swagger for API documentation, it's being generated from the specs.
 Two birds with one shot.
+- Initially thought about using jQuery but since it's no longer a Rails dependency, will make sense to use VanillaJS.
+- LocalStorage is not the safest way to persist an auth token, signed cookies is a great alternative.
+But signed cookies only work on the browser.
+- The game board will be shown even if the user is not logged in, however it won't show the details of the game unless it's logged in.
+Similar to what FB does to motivate users to log in.

 ## Important notes